hedge-it/hedge/README.md

 # Hedge
-The Official Repository for Hedge, a high accessibility system for roleplaying games.
+The Official Repository for Hedge, an open source high accessibility system for roleplaying games.